everx-labs/TonNfcClientSwift/docs/ErrorList.md

 In the case of any error functions of TonNfcClientSwift library throw an exception.
 The exception usually contains inside a error message wrapped into json of special format.
 You can get this json into your callback.
-There is a full list of json error messages that the library can potentially throw into caller.
+There is a full list of json error messages that the library can potentially throw into the caller.

 ## CARD_ERRORS